-Bienenstich or Bee sting cake in English is a traditional German coffee cake and can be found in every German bakery.
+The German Bienenstich, or Bee sting cake in English, is a traditional German cake and can be found in almost every German bakery.
 The name means literally “Bee Sting cake“.
-Why?
-There is a legend where the baker who baked the cake got stung by a bee because the cake attracted it.
-The topping are caramelized honey almonds.
-Happy Baking!
+There is a legend where the baker who baked the cake had been stung by a bee because the sweet top layer of the cake attracted too many bees.
+The topping of this cake consists of a layer if caramelized honey almonds.

-– Beat egg yolks with sugar until foamy, mix flour with baking powder and add it to egg yolks.
+– Beat egg yolks with sugar until foamy, mix flour with baking powder and starch, add it to egg yolks.
+Mix well.

 – Grease a form diameter 22-24 cm (or layer it with parchment paper), then fill dough into the form.